SOUTHCOM Podcast Episode 1 - Enhanced Counter Narcotics Operations

-In the initial episode, the SOUTHCOM Ties podcast talks with Navy Rear Adm.
+In the inaugural episode, the SOUTHCOM Podcast talks with Navy Rear Adm.
 Larry Watkins about the command's enhanced counter narcotics operations and the threat of illicit trafficking in Latin America and the Caribbean.
 (By U.S. Southern Command Public Affairs; hosted by Rich Crusan; produced by John Ciccarelli)

 |Date Taken: